Rugby: 'They aren't old' - What the stats say about the All Blacks' World Cup chances

-A lot has been said about the supposedly aging All Blacks ahead of the World Cup in Japan, especially from one Australian newspaper who labelled the current 'Old Blacks' earlier this month.
+A lot has been said about the supposedly ageing All Blacks ahead of the World Cup in Japan, especially from one Australian newspaper who labelled them 'Old Blacks' earlier this month.

 Speaking to Radio Sport Breakfast, 1014 Rugby stats guru Steven Prescott refuted the claim that the All Blacks are too old.